awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

  **In your application logs, do you see a message like "Initializing the X\-Ray agent recorder"?**

-This message is logged at INFO level when your application starts, before it starts taking requests, if you have correctly added the agent to your application\.
+If you have correctly added the agent to your application, this message is logged at INFO level when your application starts, before it starts taking requests\.
 If this message is not there, then the Java agent is not running with your Java process\.
 Make sure you’ve followed all the setup steps correctly with no typos\.

  **In your application logs, do you see several error messages saying something like "Suppressing AWS X\-Ray context missing exception"?**